Updated on October 8th, 2021 by Nikolaos Sismanis

 Source: 13F filings, Author

-However, no holding accounts for more than 6% of the total portfolio, which is quite unique amongst the various funds we have covered.
+However, no holding accounts for more than 5.2% of the total portfolio, which is quite unique among the various funds we have covered.
 That being said, the fund’s sector diversification may be a bit weak due to the almost exclusive focus of Alkeon on the tech and media sectors.

-During the period covering Alkeon’s latest 13F filing, the fund initiated and ditched the following entries:
+During the period covering Alkeon’s latest 13F filing, the fund initiated and sold the following entries:

 As of the fund’s latest 13F filing, the following are the top 10 holdings of Alkeon: